cobuildlab/cobuildlab-web/src/pages/development-blog/introduction-to-react-hooks-useState.md

 - Provide a out of the box mechanism to share and reuse behaviour between components.
 Currently solved now with HOCs
 - Reduce verbosity on complex components
-- Reduce the complexity of learning React by promoting the use of Functional bases Components instead of Class based components
+- Reduce the complexity of learning React by promoting the use of Functional based Components instead of Class based components

 ## Hook Rules